enspirit/monolens/documentation/1-introduction.md

 will produce the object `{"say": "Hello Monolens"}` on the same input.

-Make sure to ready about [simplified JSONPath](./3-simplified-jsonpath.md) since Monolens (currently) expose limitations to keep the language secure.
+Make sure to read about [simplified JSONPath](./3-simplified-jsonpath.md) since Monolens (currently) exposes limitations to keep the language secure.

 ## Going further